Remote Work Productivity Research: OECD + Mixed Evidence

 The best-run remote organizations actually show sustained or improved productivity because they invest in cooperation mechanisms: clear communication protocols, async-first documentation, structured check-ins, and assumption of good intent [4].
 In practice, this means shared decision logs, defined response-time norms for async channels, and structured check-ins that replace ambient office awareness.
 The research is telling you that remote work productivity depends less on where people sit and more on how well teams are orchestrated to work apart.

-The Engagement Paradox: When Productivity Doesn’t Equal Wellbeing
+The Engagement Paradox: When Productivity Does Not Equal Wellbeing

-The engagement data creates the sharpest paradox in the research.
-Fully remote workers report the highest engagement (31%) compared to hybrid workers (23%) and on-site workers (19%), according to Gallup’s 2024 State of Global Workplace data [5].
+31% engagement for fully remote, 23% for hybrid, 19% for on-site, and stress climbs alongside the engagement number, not against it.
+Gallup’s 2024 State of Global Workplace dataset is the sharpest engagement paradox in the literature [5].
 Yet fully remote workers also report higher rates of stress, anger, and loneliness than other groups [5].

 How to Read Remote Work Productivity Claims Like a Researcher

 Claim: “Remote work reduces productivity.”
 Check: By how much, in which job categories, measured how?
-The Journal of Political Economy Microeconomics finding of roughly 20% productivity decline applies specifically to IT professionals where coordination costs increased.
-Don’t apply it to writers, designers, or accountants without evidence.
+The Journal of Political Economy Microeconomics finding of roughly 20% productivity decline applies specifically to IT professionals where coordination costs increased [2].
+Do not apply it to writers, designers, or accountants without evidence.

 Claim: “Studies show remote work increases productivity.”
 Check: At what level of analysis?
-The BLS macro finding is about total factor productivity across diverse industries.
-It doesn’t tell you about your specific role.
+The BLS macro finding is about total factor productivity across diverse industries [1].
+It does not tell you about your specific role.
 A macro productivity gain can coexist with individual role losses.

 Claim: “You need to commute to be productive.”
 Check: The 2024 data shows employees cut average weekly hours from 44.1 to 42.9 while maintaining output.
 If anything, the research says commute elimination increases productivity per hour [6].